plembo/xmind8/README.md

 Thanks to [Scott Lowe](https://blog.scottlowe.org) for his blog post, [Installing XMind 8 on Fedora 27](https://blog.scottlowe.org/2017/12/15/installing-xmind-8-on-fedora-27/).

+Note: XMind 8 requires JRE 8, it will not work with earlier or later versions.
+Either the OpenJDK 8 or Oracle Java 8 releases will work.
+The path for JAVA_HOME provided in ```xmind.sh``` assumes the standard installed path in most Linux distributions.

 1. First get the [XMind 8 Download for Linux](https://www.xmind.net/download/xmind8).

 2. Make an /opt/xmind directory.